 A brief tao of me:

--Driven, not consumed (see 1, 3, 5, and 7 year plans);
+-driven, not consumed (see 1, 3, 5, and 7 year plans);

--Simple tastes, except for technology;
+-simple tastes, except for technology;

--Saver, not a spender (except for you guessed it... technology);
+-saver, not a spender (except for you guessed it... technology);

 I'll be sure to add things as they come to me.
 Feel free to drop me a line and dig a little deeper!

 I do horribly at the whole coffee thing--I don't drink coffee, and chide myself for caving in and delighting in a hot chocolate.
 Far better to pick up a slurpee and stroll about while making up stories about people we see.
 Anything in the cultural scene (musicals, stage drama) or anything that allow for honest chilling and great conversation.

 Other than that, a great first date is January 1st, 1900.